Graph Neural Networks: Learning on Graphs

 - Nearby nodes influence each other (just like in the real world).

-- The same aggregation function works on graphs of any size.
+- The same aggregation function works on graphs of any size, since it is defined per node.

 - The function is learned from data, so it adapts to the task.